 Be assured, both personally and professionally, I understand grief and I have helped countless people to process and deal with these raw emotions.
 There are varying levels of advice when it comes to accessing any type of bereavement support and as a minimum, I would recommend waiting at least 6 months.
 I had other practitioners tell me the NICE (National Institute for Clinical Excellence) guidelines are 18 months, yet I have struggled to find this information when I have checked.

 Together we used eye movement therapy to resolve the issue and I made them aware that further work maybe required around these events due to the time elapsed between the event and therapy.

 In short, I would recommend waiting at least 6 months and nearer 18 months before working upon issues that relate to bereavement, unless there are exceptional circumstances and on more the one occasion, I have felt it was in the best interests of the individual to start work sooner, especially where the events surrounding the loss were traumatic.

 Be aware that there are five key stages of grief.
 These can include denial, shock or disbelief, bargaining, anger, depression, guilt, shame or regret, intense sadness and acceptance.
 Not everyone will go through each of the five stages, nor will they always present in that order, much depends on personal circumstance and the nature of the loss.

 If you, a friend, work colleague or loved one is still impacted by any significant emotional event, including bereavement then I am well equipped to help.

 Why choose me to help?

 Around 1% of UK Hypnotherapists complete an advanced hypnotherapy qualification and whilst I am unsure of the actual numbers within each professional body, and even less so overseas, I know that this is the case with the General Hypnotherapy Standards Council and within my membership of the General Hypnotherapy Register.
-I have made the effort and investment required to complete this next phase of my professional development and am allowed to call myself an Advanced Practitioner.
+I have made the effort and investment required to complete this next phase of my professional development and can call myself an Advanced Practitioner.